 This makes hemps seeds one of the most important seeds to eat on a plant-based diet because they are a rich source of plant derived protein and fat that your body needs.

-Hemp seeds are chock full of important minerals like potassium, magnesium, phosphorus, calcium, iron, sulphur, and more.
-The fatty acids in hemp seeds can work wonders for your skin if you have any skin conditions, while the insoluble and soluble fiber in them can help improve digestion and any digestive issues.
+Hemp seeds are loaded with important minerals like potassium, magnesium, phosphorus, calcium, iron, sulphur, and more.
+The fatty acids in hemp seeds can work wonders for your skin if you have any skin conditions, while the insoluble and soluble fibre within them can help improve many digestive issues.

-Flaxseed can also help lower blood pressure, control blood sugar levels, lower cholesterol, and they will keep you fuller for longer helping you to avoid over eating.
+Flaxseeds can also help lower blood pressure, control blood sugar levels, lower cholesterol, and they will keep you fuller for longer helping you to avoid over eating.

-Ground flax seed is a staple ingredient of our proprietary Colon Cleanse product, Cleanse Me, together with Bentonite Clay, Ground Psyllium Husk, Dried Apple, Cinnamon and Ginger.
+We also include ground flax seeds as a staple ingredient in our natural colon cleanse product called, Cleanse Me, combined with Australian Food-Grade Bentonite Clay, Ground Psyllium Husk, Dried Apple, Cinnamon and Ginger.

 4. Chia Seeds

-Chia seeds are another health superfood because of their incredible wealth of benefits.
-Although they’re one of the smallest seeds, these tiny black and white seeds are actually one of the healthiest foods out there.
-Just two tablespoons provides you with 11 grams of fiber, 4 grams of protein, 5 grams of omega-3 fatty acids, plus 30% each of your recommended daily intake of magnesium and manganese, and 18% of your recommended daily calcium.
+Just two tablespoons of chia seeds provide you with 11 grams of fibre, 4 grams of protein, 5 grams of omega-3 fatty acids, plus 30% each of your recommended daily intake of magnesium and manganese, and 18% of your recommended daily calcium.

-Chia seeds can be added to almost any dish because they’re easy to eat raw and whole and they have a neutral, subtle taste.
-Because chia seeds absorb liquid easily, they give great texture to smoothies, oatmeal, and smoothie bowls.
-They can be used in baking, in homemade salad dressing, sprinkled on yogurt or cereal, or added to hearty rice or vegetable dishes.
+Chia seeds can be added to almost any dish because they’re easy to eat raw and have a neutral, subtle taste.
+Because chia seeds absorb liquid easily, they give great texture to smoothies, oatmeal, and smoothie bowls or you can soak them in almond milk overnight to make a delightful chia pudding or morning chia porridge.

-Learn more in 5 Amazing Benefits of Chia Seeds.
+Learn more in our blog 5 Amazing Benefits of Chia Seeds.

 Tolman Self Care.